WayScience/coSMicQC/.github/PULL_REQUEST_TEMPLATE.md

 # Description

 <!--
-Thank you so much for your contribution to SCulptQC!
+Thank you so much for your contribution to coSMicQC!

 Please _succinctly_ summarize your proposed change.
 Namely, consider addressing the following questions: